 Some might ask if this really matters?
 They may reason that just because the cross was originally pagan, and just because Christ probably wasn’t crucified on a cross, there’s no reason to give up the symbol that for so many years has come to represent Christianity for so many people.
 Can’t we just keep using it?
 What’s the harm?

 The answer is that it does matter to God!
 The second of God’s commandments, issued from Mount Sinai, forbids the making or use of any graven image in our worship of God.

-Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: Thou shalt not bow down thyself to them, nor serve them (Exodus 20:4-5)
+You shall not make for yourself a carved image—any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; you shall not bow down to them nor serve them (Exodus 20:4-5)

 In a strange coincidence, at the very time that God was delivering this and the other Ten Commandments to Moses, Aaron was making a graven image—a calf of gold—for the Israelites to worship.
 God was so angered that he considered destroying the entire nation and starting over with just one man, Moses.

 And the LORD said to Moses, "Go, get down!
 For your people whom you brought out of the land of Egypt have corrupted themselves.
 They have turned aside quickly out of the way which I commanded them.
 They have made themselves a molded calf, and worshiped it and sacrificed to it, and said, 'This is your god, O Israel, that brought you out of the land of Egypt!'"
 And the LORD said to Moses, "I have seen this people, and indeed it is a stiff-necked people!
 Now therefore, let Me alone, that My wrath may burn hot against them and I may consume them.
 And I will make of you a great nation" (Exodus 32:7-10).